“Perhaps love is the process of my leading you gently back to yourself.”

 We are all born whole, made up with lots of parts – just like the body.

-For instance, the body has and needs many different parts to work as a coherent whole:
+For instance, the body has many different parts that work together as a coherent whole:

 - arm bones